The scene: my first ever book signing.The author: Richard Ford.

 Er, my dog, I meant.
 I can't type.

-― When two tribes go to war, he always gets picked last (James Morrison), Wednesday, 2 September 2009 07:35 (ten years ago) link
+― When two tribes go to war, he always gets picked last (James Morrison), Wednesday, 2 September 2009 07:35 (eleven years ago) link

 ismael klata obviously this is the choice bit of that interview